melkinsgit/currencyAPI/README.md

 the value of the converted currency and outputs for the user.

 This program is made using node_modules request and express.
 There are four jade files that comprise the UI - a base page used as part of the index and result page views.
 There is also a brief about page view.
-The routes
+There are two routes, a short one for loading the about page and a longer one, index.js, that handles the load of the index and results pages and executes the code that results when the convert button is clicked in the client ui.